Jackie Mekler

 Jack Mekler (4 March 1932 – 1 July 2019) was a South African long-distance runner.

-As a boy in an orphanage, he became a self-taught runner.
-He was boosted by fierce self-determination that grew out of his lonely and harsh childhood experience.
+Biography

+Mekler was born in Johannesburg, South Africa.
+His parents emigrated to South Africa from Eastern Europe in the 1920s.
+His mother developed Parkinson's disease and at the age of nine he was sent by his father to live at the Arcadia Orphanage.
 His early life was spent in Johannesburg, where he attended Parktown Boys' High School.

+At the age of thirteen, Mekler decided to improve his health and fitness by running.
+When he was sixteen, he joined the Germiston Callies club and started serious long-distance running.
 He won the Comrades Marathon five times as well as various other marathons around the world.
 He competed for South Africa in various international games.